Top Sights to See in Milan in Italy

 On the Roof of Milan Cathedral Nave

-Although timeslot-reservation tickets are not essential for sights at Milan Cathedral, buying in advance and online is eminently sensible.
+Timeslot-reservation tickets are essential for sights at Milan Cathedral.
 Except for early morning in the low season, the queues at the Duomo are usually long.
 Even with timeslot tickets, moving past the security checkpoints is slow at busy times.

 Leonardo Da Vinci Portrait of a Musician painting in the Pinacoteca Ambrosiana in Milan

-The only other artwork by Leonardo da Vinci in Milan is his painting Portrait of a Musician in the Pinacoteca Ambrosiana.
-This lovely small art museum displays many other works by famous artists including the original cartoon for Raphael’s famous School of Athens fresco in the Vatican Museums.
-The museum also exhibits some of Leonardo’s original designs and drawings from the Codex Atlanticus.
-Except for the high season, tickets for the Pinacoteca Ambrosiana are easily bought at the museum itself although online tickets allow for immediate entry at all times.
+The only other completed painting by Leonardo da Vinci in Milan is the Portrait of a Musician, housed in the Pinacoteca Ambrosiana.
+This small but excellent museum also displays important Renaissance works, including the original cartoon for Raphael’s School of Athens fresco in the Vatican Museums.

-• The Leonardo3 — the World of Leonardo Da Vinci is a more modern commercial approach.
-It includes around 200 models of his designs as well as more interactive displays and more modern digital presentations.
-This exhibition is conveniently located at the rear of the Galleria Vittorio Emanuele II across the piazza from La Scala.
-The exhibition is busy for most of the day but early morning slots are usually available if not buying tickets online in advance.
+• The Leonardo3 — the World of Leonardo Da Vinci takes a more modern, interactive approach, with around 200 models, digital reconstructions, and hands-on displays.
+It is conveniently located behind the Galleria Vittorio Emanuele II near La Scala.
+The exhibition is busy most of the day, but early morning slots are often available if failing to buy tickets online in advance.

 Other Top Sights to See in Milan

-• The Brera Art Gallery has an excellent collection of Italian paintings from the 13th to 20th century — sure, it is not the Uffizi but it similarly may be visited without crowds.
+• The Brera Art Gallery has an excellent collection of Italian paintings from the 13th to the 20th century, displayed across fewer than 40 rooms.
+Time-slot tickets are essential.

-• The Museo del Novecento exhibits 20th-century and has fine views of the Duomo from the upper floors.
+• The Museo del Novecento exhibits 20th-century art and offers visitors fine views of the Duomo from the upper floors.

-La Scala is one of the most famous opera houses in the world.
-Securing performance tickets is not easy, especially at short notice but it is usually possible to book a guided tour of La Scala without too much planning or visit the small museum, which includes a peak into the theater (but access is limited when preparing for performances).
+La Scala is one of the world’s most famous opera houses.
+Performance tickets are difficult to secure at short notice, but it is usually possible to book a guided tour of La Scala or visit the small museum, which includes a glimpse into the theater (when rehearsals allow).

-Football is almost a religion to many Italians and Milan is home to two important clubs: Internazionale and AC Milan.
-A visit to San Siro stadium covers the home ground of both teams, while the Casa Milan is the official museum of AC Milan.
+Football is close to a religion in Milan.
+The city is home to two giants — Internazionale and AC Milan.
+A visit to San Siro stadium covers the shared home ground of both teams, while Casa Milan is the official museum of AC Milan’s history and trophies.

 Free Sights in Milan